Higher R\'edei reciprocity and integral points on conics: Introduction

-In Theorem \ref{tPell} we have only given the first five decimals.
-The full constants can be found in Subsection \ref{ssPell} including a detailed explanation where the improvement comes from.

-Proving the full Stevenhagen conjecture seems to be very hard.
-The reason for this is that the algebraic results in Smith break down due to the fact that all odd prime divisors are $1$ modulo $4$ in this family.
-For a more elaborate discussion on this topic, see Subsection \ref{ssPell} or \cite[p.\ 3-4]{CKMP}.
-It is also for this reason that we restrict our attention to $|l| \equiv 3 \bmod 4$.

-Theorem \ref{tMain} and Theorem \ref{tPell} make crucial use of a generalization of a reciprocity law due to R\'edei \cite{Redei}.
+Theorem \ref{tMain} critically relies on a generalization of a reciprocity law due to R\'edei \cite{Redei}.
 This generalization is proven in Section \ref{sRed}.
 An extensive treatment of the classical R\'edei reciprocity law can be found in Corsman \cite{Corsman}, and was one of the main ingredients in Smith's work on $4$-Selmer groups and $8$-torsion of class groups \cite{Smith8}.
-Corsman's and Smith's formulations of the R\'edei reciprocity law are not correct as stated, and this flaw was discovered and corrected by Stevenhagen \cite{Redei-Stevenhagen}.
+Corsman's and Smith's formulations of the R\'edei reciprocity law have a minor flaw, which was corrected by Stevenhagen \cite{Redei-Stevenhagen}.

 We will now roughly explain how we make use of our new reciprocity law.
 Following Smith's method, we need to prove equidistribution of

 as we vary $y$, where $K_{x_1, \dots, x_m, y}$ is a completely explicit field depending only on $x_1, \dots, x_m$ and $y$.
 Our reciprocity law implies that under suitable conditions